Advanced Technology Lenses

 Are there multiple types of intraocular lenses?

 Yes!
 There are types of IOLs available for patients seeking this treatment option.
-Each IOL type corrects vision in a unique manner, targeting certain pre-existing eye conditions and vision capabilities.
+Each IOL type uniquely corrects vision, targeting certain pre-existing eye conditions and vision capabilities.
 Katzen Eye group offers the following:

 - Monofocal IOL: Assists patients in distance activities and helps lessen the dependent on glasses.